marcoverl/CVUserGuide/source/ManagingStorage.rst

 **Use case 3**

+As said above,
-The object storage service supports also "personal accounts" besides the ones related to OpenStack projects.
+the object storage service supports also "personal accounts" besides the ones related to OpenStack projects.
 Suppose that you belong to an OpenStack project called 'AdminTesting' (Openstack project id: b38a0dab349e42bdbb469274b20a91b4) and you are